 (ii) A person with a population of more than 5,000 but less than or equal to 25,000, as determined by the most recent national census.

-(H) Any violation of a hazardous waste management statute, rule, permit or related order committed by a person that is a small quantity generator.
+(J) Any violation of a hazardous waste management statute, rule, permit or related order committed by a person that is a small quantity generator.

+(K) Any violation of an oil and hazardous material spill and release statute, rule, or related order committed by a person other than a person listed in OAR 340-012-0140(2)(a)(N) occurring during a commercial activity.

-(b) The base penalty values for the $6,000 penalty matrix are as follows:
+(b) The base penalty values for the $8,000 penalty matrix are as follows: